BloomTech-Labs/Labs25-SaverLife-TeamC-ds/README.md

 Money is hard to manage.
 How can we properly predict our budget and our upcoming expense?
 We will create an application that takes a user's past financial data and creates a predicted budget.

+### Project Description
+- We trained a k-nearest neighbors regression model on past transaction data to forecast next-month transactions for a user.
+Forecasting results are summed to provide a single monthly total estimate for budget planning, but the algorithm predicts next month totals individually for each transaction category.
+The near real-time user transaction data are resampled to monthly totals as part of data pre-processing.
+Likewise, transaction categories which appear in fewer than 12 months of a user’s transaction records are excluded from the prediction task.

+- The aforementioned model provides general-purpose insights into one’s next month's budget.
+Currently, we also provide a monthly savings rate ($/month) based on user-specified goals.
+A future product release will contain transaction category-specific monthly savings recommendations to further assist users with their goals.

 ### Data Science Stack

 #### Amazon Web Services: